tarafdar/galapagos/README.md

 To Build K-Means MPI Example:
 1. `git clone https://github.com/eskandarinariman/HMPI` .
 This will clone HMPI.
-1. `make kmeans_userIP' This makes the HLS kernels with MPI
+1. `make kmeans_userIP` This makes the HLS kernels with MPI
 2. Change the Logical and Mapfile in Makefile to point to ./HMPI/sw_kmeans/configuration_files/mpiLogical.xml and ./HMPI/sw_kmeans/configuration_files/mpiMap.xml
 3. `make createCluster`